Best Budget Monitor Light Bar in 2026: 3 Picks Under $130

 #Cheap Picks to Avoid Under $30

 Anything under $30 in this category is a symmetric LED strip with no asymmetric optics.
 It lights the panel directly, defeating the entire reason for a monitor light bar.
-We checked five of the under-$30 listings on Amazon.
-Every one lacked the asymmetric reflector design.
+Under-$30 listings commonly lack the asymmetric reflector design.

 For a color-grading monitor or an HDMI 2.1 gaming monitor, the symmetric cheap bar will undo the calibration the first time you turn it on.